Water supply and sanitation in the Philippines: Philippine Society of Sanitary Engineers, Inc.

+The Philippine Society of Sanitary Engineers, Inc. (PSSE) is the only professional organization of Sanitary Engineers in the Philippines accredited by the Professional Regulation Commission by virtue of PRC Board Resolution No. 2009-497 & Certificate of Accreditation No. 26.
+The PSSE is also the only PRC accredited Continuing Professional Education Provider for Sanitary Engineers.

-Financing and External Cooperation
+Financing and external cooperation

 Outside the privatized services in Metro Manila, one source of finance for water supply is government grants channeled through the Local Water Utilities Administration (LWUA) and the Municipal Development Funds Office (MDFO).
 But these are far from sufficient to meet investment needs, which is why loan financing is necessary.
 Some LGUs obtain loans from public banks such as the Development Bank of the Philippines (DBP) and the Land Bank of the Philippines (LBP), and also from corporations in other countries, such as the World Bank, and JICA from Japan (see below).

 External development agencies that work on water supply and sanitation in the Philippines include the ADB, GTZ, JICA, USAID, and the World Bank.

-Asian Development Bank (ADB)
+Asian Development Bank

 The Asian Development Bank (ADB) has assisted the government in increasing sanitized water supply to different sectors in the Philippines.
 Through the MWSS New Water Source Development Project, approved in 2003 and ended in October 2008, ADB has contributed a total of US$3.26 million, whereas MWSS provided US$1.71 million.
 The joint-project sought to develop up to 3 water source projects for Metro Manila and to improve the financial management as well as the accounting and fiscal control systems of MWSS.
 In 2008, studies for two water source projects were completed emphasizing environmental and social impacts amidst water quality improvements.

 The following report shows information about past performances:

 Table only shows a part of the report.
 For more information, click the link cited above.

 In 2013, ADB made preparations of loans for financing (i) the Water District Development Sector Project, (ii) the Urban Water and Sanitation Sector Project, (iii) the Angat Water Transmission Improvement Project, and (iv) future technical assistance and other lending activities to be discussed with the specific government agencies involved.

 ADB was also able to release a report on the assessments of current conditions and constraints to developing water supply and sanitation in the country, strategies to be implemented to counter and solve these constraints, and road maps and plans on a sustainable sanitation reality for all.
 The Philippine Sustainable Sanitation Roadmap and Plan (PSSR), included in the report, served as a guide for water sanitation efforts as it presented the vision, goals, outcomes, outputs, activities, and inputs needed to achieve an improved water quality nationwide.
 Approved by the subcommittee on Water Resources in 2010, the Department of Health (DOH) has agreed to spearhead the agenda by preparing a national sustainable sanitation plan based on the PSSR.
 The DILG has also aligned its water and sanitation strategy with the requirements of the PSSR.